Events to Challenge the Mind as well as the Body

 In mid-June 2014, the CanAm Veterans’ Challenge brought together veterans from the United States, Canada and Denmark for a two-week ride from Ottawa, to Washington D.C.
 The ride through Ontario, New York, Pennsylvania, Maryland and Virginia not only demonstrated to the public the determination and perseverance of athletes with disabilities, but also created a supportive community for the participating riders.

-In August 2009, Canadian and American veterans joined together for the Coastal Team Challenge.
+In early August 2009, Canadian and American military veterans joined together for the Coastal Team Challenge.
 Held along the Pacific coast in Washington and British Columbia, the sea kayak expedition successfully navigated the sometimes rough coastal waters.
 It helped bring together adaptive military veterans from both nations.